meedan/montage/README.md

 - `docker-compose up`
 - Navigate to [http://localhost:8080](http://localhost:8080) for the app
 - Navigate to [http://localhost:8000](http://localhost:8000) for the admin UI

+## Development using Docker Compose

-- `docker-compose exec montage bash` to get inside the running container
+`docker-compose exec montage bash` to get inside the running container

+### Backend

-- `. ./GREENDAY/bin/activate` inside the running container to activate the Python environment
+- `. ./GREENDAY/bin/activate`
-- `python bin/manage.py shell` inside the running container to enter the Python shell
+- `python bin/manage.py shell` and other Python / Django commands are available
-- Editing the Python code from your code editor will automatically reflect in the app backend
+- Editing the Python code from your code editor will automatically reflect in the running service
-- Editing the JavaScript code from your code editor and refreshing the browser page will reflect on the frontend

-## Running tests

-### BE tests

-Tests can be run using the run tests shell script

-    ./run_tests.sh
+- `./run_tests.sh` to run backend tests

-### FE tests
+### Frontend

-Tests are automatically run when you save/add/delete a javascript source/test file.
-But if you want to run the FE tests in a single run, then:

-    grunt karma:unitSingle
+- `grunt watch` to watch code changes in JavaScript / HTML and rebuild the package
+- `grunt karma:unitSingle` to run all unit tests

 ## Deployment